smallAreaHealthStatisticsUnit/rapidInquiryFacility/Progress Reports/Peter Hambly.md

 Procedure: rif40_execute_insert_statement;  line: 128
 Error message: Function: [rif40].[rif40_execute_insert_statement],  SQL statement had error: Cannot insert the value NULL into column 'median_hh_income_quin', table 'sahsuland.rif_studies.s10_extract'; column does not allow nulls.
 INSERT fails.
 ```
+  This is caused by Cibola county in New Mexico only having median_hh_income_quin from 1973 to 1996.
+A
+  database change is required to make the covariate columns NULL able.
+SQL Server only bug.

 ## In progress (December 2017/January 2018):

-* Extend PouchDB to base layer [probably will defer as nolt needed yet]
+* Extend PouchDB to base layer [probably will defer as not needed yet]
 * Sort popups in data viewer and diease maps [need to discuss]

 * Generate the study setup JSON used by the web browser [this will need the missing database fields to be added, principally smoothing